ADORSYS-GIS/webank-UserApp/docs/Device_messaging_concept.md

 2. The **`OBS`** also exposes an end point where it will deliver these messages to whichever requester comes with the necessary credentials to request them (possibly **`accountId`** or maybe even the **`devicePublicKey`** itself).

-3. At every key event of our choosing that the account associated with this public key performs at the frontend (un/successfully registering his phone number, un/successfully completing his account registration, and un/successfully carrying out a transaction), we store messages for this account and we progrma the client to fetch these messages with appropritely authenticated requests
+3. At every key event of our choosing that the account associated with this public key performs at the frontend (un/successfully registering his phone number, un/successfully completing his account registration, and un/successfully carrying out a transaction), we store messages for this account and we program the client to fetch these messages with appropritely authenticated requests

 4. To get these messages the account(client) sends a request to the server to fetch new messages, including the **`devicePublicKey`** or **`accountId`** and the **`timestamp`** of the last message it received.